john98nf/Eir-Appathon-NTUA/README.md

 * The entiry front-end server-project, with its components, is located inside the ```front-end``` folder.
 * The back-end service with the rest, entities and repository components can be found inside the ```back-end``` folder.
 * The folder ```Dumps``` has been created for storing datasets mentioned above (not uploaded in this repo), database dump-binary files (not upload in this repo) and all the appropriate scripts used in the process of database constraction.
-Further more, inside this folder anyone can find the ```DATABASE_CREATION.md``` guide.

 ## Technologies & Datasets